davidgaspardev/droidpi/README.md

 # DroiDPI

+Take image informed by the user and process them for all standard sizes of mobile devices.
+Both architectures for Flutter and for native Android.

 ## What do I want to do with this ?

 I'm a mobile developer, and I always have to deal with performance on more humble devices, to collaborate with performance I need to resize my icons in five different sizes (mdpi, hdpi, xhdpi, xxhdpi and xxxhdpi).